 Elaine Despins, studio visit & open studio sale

 Elaine Despins was my third Montreal figurative artist studio visit on my recent trip there.
-Traveling by public transit with my very helpful iPhone app Google Maps, I was able to find my way there easily by Metro and then a short walk.
-A super app for travelers!
+Travelling by public transit with my very helpful iPhone app Google Maps, I was able to find my way there easily by Metro and then a short walk.
+A super app for travellers!

 Elaine had just been cleaning up and organizing her studio for her upcoming Open Studio May 17-19 here in Montreal.
 The walls and floor have fresh coats of paint and everything is coming together for a nice show with sizes and prices for every budget.

 Elaine has a background in animation and enjoyed that dream job where she actually got paid to do what she loved, to draw.
 She always pursued her own painting on the side and switched tracks for full time painting in 2000.
 She completed her Masters in Fine Arts/New Media in 2008-2010 in Berlin.

 The walls are currently hung with many life studies for her Open Studio.
 They are full of life and subtlety.
 Her portrait studies were done in 4 hour sessions which she arranges here in her studio and invites a small group to share the model with her.

 This nude study was done in a 3 hour session at UQAM which offers some great life study sessions.

 Elaine works with a very intuitive approach, not a conceptual one.
 In fact she doesn’t always quite know what the series is about until it has ended.
 She just knows she has a deep connection to the work and once she can express in words what she is putting into her paintings, the series is over.
 It is complete.

 She starts with playing around with the actual paint on canvas or watercolour on paper, manipulating the paint and rubbing away the surface like playing with clay in her hands when out of the darkness, out of the blobs emerging before her, a feeling, an connections starts to take shape like seeing meaning in a Rorschach test.